thinkle-iacs/think-js/conditionals.md

 Glossary
 --------

-block
+---
+**block**

-:   A group of consecutive statements with the same indentation.
+A group of consecutive statements with the same indentation.

-body
+---
+**body**

-:   The block of statements in a compound statement that follows the
+The block of statements in a compound statement that follows the
     header.

-Boolean algebra
+---
+**Boolean algebra**

-:   Some rules for rearranging and reasoning about Boolean expressions.
+Some rules for rearranging and reasoning about Boolean expressions.

-Boolean expression
+---
+**Boolean expression**

-:   An expression that is either true or false.
+An expression that is either true or false.

-Boolean value
+---
+**Boolean value**

-:   There are exactly two Boolean values: `true` and `false`.
+There are exactly two Boolean values: `true` and `false`.
 Boolean
     values result when a Boolean expression is evaluated by the Javascript interpreter.
 They have type `'boolean'`.

-branch
+---
+**branch**

-:   One of the possible paths of the flow of execution determined by
+One of the possible paths of the flow of execution determined by
     conditional execution.

-chained conditional
+---
+**chained conditional**

-:   A conditional branch with more than two possible flows of execution.
+A conditional branch with more than two possible flows of execution.
 In
     Javascript chained conditionals are written with `if ... else if ... else` statements.

-comparison operator
+---
+**comparison operator**

-:   Javascript operators that compare two values: `===`, `!==`, `>`,
+Javascript operators that compare two values: `===`, `!==`, `>`,
     `<`, `>=`, and `<=`.

-condition
+---
+**condition**

-:   The Boolean expression in a conditional statement that determines which
+The Boolean expression in a conditional statement that determines which
     branch is executed.

-conditional statement
+---
+**conditional statement**

-:   A statement that controls the flow of execution depending on some
+A statement that controls the flow of execution depending on some
     condition.
 In Javascript the keywords `if`, `else if`, and `else` are used for conditional statements.

-logical operator
+---
+**logical operator**

-:   One of the operators that combines Boolean expressions: (and) `&&`,
+One of the operators that combines Boolean expressions: (and) `&&`,
     (or) `||`, and (not) `!`.

-nesting
+---
+**nesting**

-:   One program structure within another, such as a conditional statement
+One program structure within another, such as a conditional statement
     inside a branch of another conditional statement.

-prompt
+---
+**prompt**

-:   A visual cue that tells the user that the system is ready to accept input data.
+A visual cue that tells the user that the system is ready to accept input data.

-truth table
+---
+**truth table**

-:   A concise table of Boolean values that can describe the semantics
+A concise table of Boolean values that can describe the semantics
     of an operator.

-type conversion
+---
+**type conversion**

-:   An explicit function call that takes a value of one type and computes a
+An explicit function call that takes a value of one type and computes a
     corresponding value of another type.

+---
-wrapping code in a function
+**wrapping code in a function**

-:   The process of adding a function header and parameters to a sequence
+The process of adding a function header and parameters to a sequence
     of program statements is often referred to as "wrapping the code in a function".
 This process is very useful whenever the program statements in question are going to be used multiple times.
 It is